10 Foods to Help You Ease Bloating

 A diet that includes tomatoes will load you up on lycopene, an antioxidant that works as an anti-inflammatory all over your body.

-Tomatoes are also full of potassium, which lowers levels of bloat-causing sodium in your body.
+Tomatoes are also full of potassium, which lowers levels of bloat-causing sodium (salt) in your body.

 Some studies say drinking kefir, a fermented yogurt-like beverage, takes away stomach gas by as much as 70%.
 Kefir helps break down the sugar in milk that can lead to bloating and pain.

-Weight gain and bloating are very common at menopause and of related to poor hormone balance and oestrogen dominance.
+Weight gain and bloating are very common at menopause and often related to poor hormone balance and oestrogen dominance.

 Check your symptoms and see if they could be helped with bioidentical progesterone which acts as a natural diuretic to help with bloating and weight loss.